zizicharter/python-polygon-painter/Introduction.md

 ```
 In this case, `a is smaller than b` would be printed to the terminal as none of the conditions were true.

->Exercise: Try writing some code that will output if a variable is bigger, smaller or equal to the number 10.
+> 💡 Exercise: Try writing some code that will output if a variable is bigger, smaller or equal to the number 10.

 ## Functions